silverhammermba/superuser/_posts/2013-03-01-programming.markdown

     # ./sevn

 Remember that when we type the name of a program as a shell command, the shell looks for the program in certain directories like `/usr/bin`.
-Since we (probably) didn't create our `sevn` program in one of these directories, we have to specify exactly where the program is by including the `./`.
+Since we didn't create our `sevn` program in one of these directories, we have to specify exactly where the program is by including the `./`.
 {: .note}

 If everything went according to plan, your shell will simply print another